 Pecans can be added to your dishes while still frozen, as they will thaw very quickly.
 When I use them in baking, I always roast them, whether the recipe calls for it or not, and think the flavor is much improved.

-These days, I have to admit I’m spoiled and buy my nuts already shelled.
+These days, I have to admit I’m spoiled and buy my nuts already cracked or shelled.
 In the fall, when fresh nuts are available, I usually buy at least 10 pounds and stick them in the freezer, to pull out later and use in recipes throughout the year.

 - Store the toasted pecans in an airtight container at room temperature for about one week.
 Or, you can freeze them in an air-tight plastic storage container or freezer bag for up to a year.